Bruce Dickinson: Personal life

 Dickinson married Erica "Jane" Barnett in 1984, and they divorced in 1987.
-With his second wife, psychotherapist Patrice "Paddy" Bowden, he has three children: sons Austin (born 1990) and Griffin (born 1992), and daughter Kia (born 1994).
+With his second wife, psychotherapist Patrice "Paddy" Bowden, he has three children.
 All three were born in the Chiswick area of London, where Dickinson lived for a few decades beginning in 1981.
-In 2019, it was reported that he and Bowden had separated after almost 30 years of marriage; Bowden died in an accident at her home in May 2020.
-Dickinson currently lives with his girlfriend Leana Dolci in Paris.
+In 2020, it was reported that he and Bowden had separated earlier after almost 30 years of marriage.
+She died in an accident at her home in May 2020.
+As of May 2020 Dickinson lives in Paris, with his wife Leana Dolci who he married in late 2023.

 Dickinson's son Austin was the lead singer in metalcore band Rise to Remain until their break-up in 2015, at which point he formed the alternative metal group As Lions.
 His other son Griffin, who previously worked as a stage carpenter for Iron Maiden during their tours, was the lead singer of melodic hardcore band SHVPES.
-Dickinson's cousin, Rob Dickinson, was the lead singer of British alternative rock band Catherine Wheel and founded Singer Vehicle Design.
+Dickinson's cousin, Rob Dickinson, was the lead singer of alternative rock band Catherine Wheel and founded the American company Singer Vehicle Design.

-In an interview with Sarah Montague for BBC's HARDtalk in 2012, Dickinson agreed that he is a conservative and a eurosceptic.
-Dickinson stated in a 2018 interview with French magazine L'Obs that, despite residing mainly in France, he supports Brexit and voted for the UK to leave the EU during the 2016 referendum.
+In an interview with Sarah Montague for BBC's HARDtalk in 2012, Dickinson agreed that he is a conservative and a Eurosceptic.
+Dickinson said in a 2018 interview with French magazine L'Obs that, despite residing mainly in France, he supported Brexit and voted for the UK to leave the EU during the 2016 referendum.
 In 2021, after the Withdrawal Agreement entered into force, Dickinson said he was angry that British musicians and performers were restricted from free travel through Europe.

 In 2015, Dickinson underwent seven weeks of chemotherapy and radiation therapy for a cancerous tumour found at the back of his tongue.
 Dickinson's medical team expected him to make a full recovery as the tumour was discovered in the early stages.
 On 15 May, Dickinson was given the all-clear by his specialists.

 Honours

 On 19 July 2011, Dickinson was presented with an honorary music doctorate from his alma mater, Queen Mary University of London, in honour of his contribution to the music industry.

 In 2019, Dickinson was made an honorary citizen of Sarajevo and received the city's prestigious Sixth April Award for his efforts in performing under siege in 1994.
 According to the city's mayor, it was his arrival in Sarajevo that "was one of those moments that made us realize that we will survive, that the city of Sarajevo will survive, that Bosnia and Herzegovina will survive".
 He is also credited as a producer on the critically acclaimed 2016 documentary Scream for Me Sarajevo, which chronicles this performance and his return to Sarajevo.

 In 2019, Dickinson was also presented with an honorary doctorate from the Faculty of Philosophy by the University of Helsinki.

 On 6 January 2020, Dickinson was made an Honorary Group Captain of 601 (County of London) Squadron RAF.

+In 2024, Dickinson was made an honorary citizen of Curitiba City, Brazil.